sjtu-stat/homepage.github.io/_news/2021-03-01-new-member.md

 ---
-title: "New Member!"
+title: New Member
 layout: post
-inline: false
+inline: true
 ---

-Guanchun Li, PhD student from the Courant Institute at New York University, joined the lab as a visiting research student.
-Welcome, Guanchun!
+<a href='people/guanchun_li/'>Guanchun Li</a>, PhD student from the Courant Institute at New York University, joined the lab as a visiting research student.
+Welcome, Guanchun! :sparkles: :smile: